What comes to mind when you hear the word “automation”?

 One other area where AI can be as good, if not better, than human writers is creating headlines.
 AI-powered tools can generate a headline based on your content, optimized to catch the attention of your audience.

 While AI will likely never fully take over for humans when it comes to content creation, content curation is definitely one task that you can turn over to the machines.

 Content curation is essential for maintaining your presence on social media, but it can be incredibly time-consuming to find enough high-quality and relevant content to fill your feeds.

 Content discovery tools can scour the web for content related to specific keywords and rank it based on social shares, likes, comments, and other criteria.
 You can then select the best content to post to your feed from the suggested selection.

+If you understandably don’t want to give up any of the important task of content creation to a machine, you can still benefit from content automation.
 Content automation platforms can streamline your workflow and save you hours of time by allowing you to queue up and schedule your social media post and other content in advance, posting it automatically at a pre-selected date and time.

 Content scheduling tools can also assist you with selecting the best times to post for optimal engagement and even find new channels for you to distribute your content.

 Sometimes it’s not tasks that need to be automated, but the actual assignment and management of tasks.
 This is another key advantage of DivvyHQ.
 Users can easily create custom workflows that will automatically populate when you add items to your content calendar, so you don’t have to repeatedly map out plans and processes.
 This can end up saving a lot of time, especially for high-volume teams with numerous contributors.